 - Money transfer services.
 These offer some of the most cost-effective transfers as they only trade in foreign currencies.

 - Australian banks.
-The USD is one of the most popular currencies so it’s safe to assume that any major bank will offer it.
-Certain products like the Citibank Plus and the HSBC Multi-Currency Account have more competitive terms.
+The US dollar is one of the most popular currencies, so it’s safe to assume that any major bank will offer it.
+Certain products, such as the Citibank Plus Account and the HSBC Multi-Currency Account, have more competitive terms.